levigilbert/godot-LDtk-import/README.md

 3. Add a .ldtk map file or use the example testmap.ldtk, the map will be imported as a .tscn file

 ## Tips:
--IntGrid, Tiles, and AutoLayers are imported as TileMap Nodes.
+- IntGrid, Tiles, and AutoLayers are imported as TileMap Nodes.
--Currently Entities have very basic functionality, checkout the testmap.ldtk for examples.
+- Currently Entities have very basic functionality, checkout the testmap.ldtk for examples.

 ### Entities:
 You can set up how your entities are imported: